PrismarineJS/mineflayer/docs/api.md

 #### bot.food

-Number, in the range [0, 20] representing the number of half-turkey-legs.
+Number in the range [0, 20] representing the number of half-turkey-legs.

 #### bot.foodSaturation